After Egg Retrieval: Do's and Don'tsFertility Treatment

 Is IVF Egg Retrieval Dangerous?

 No. IVF egg retrieval is a rather simple procedure and has low risk.
-However, in case of having the following symptoms after egg retrieval, visit your doctor immediately:
+However, if you have the following symptoms after egg retrieval surgery, visit your doctor immediately:

 - Fever more than 38˚ C;